Frequently Asked Questions

 How do I apply for Federal work-study?

-Students interested in federal work-study (FWS) must complete the FAFSA and indicate “Yes” on Question 31 to say they are interested in federal work-study.
-Students who complete their 2023/2024 financial aid file by May 31, 2023 and have the highest financial need will be offered the award first.
+Students interested in federal work-study (FWS) must complete the FAFSA.
+Students who complete their 2024-2025 financial aid file by May 31, 2024 and have the highest financial need will be offered the award first.
 You can find out more information on our Federal Work-Study page.
-Students who have already been offered FWS should also reference the FWS Student Guide
+Students who have already been offered FWS should also reference the FWS Student Guide.

 Do I qualify as an independent student?

-• Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2024?
+- Do you have children or other people (excluding your spouse) who live with you and who receive more than half of their support from you now and between July 1, 2024 and June 30, 2025?

-• At any time on or after July 1, 2022, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+- At any time on or after July 1, 2023, were you unaccompanied and either (1) homeless or (2) self-supporting and at risk of being homeless?

-If you answered no to any of the above questions, you are most likely a dependent student and must provide parental information on the FAFSA/CADAA.
-If you answered no to all questions but are unable to provide parent information, please email your assigned Financial Aid Technician (contact information) for guidance.
+If you answered “No” to all of the above questions, you are a dependent student and must provide parental information on the FAFSA/CADAA.
+If you answered “No” to all questions but are unable to provide parent information, please email your assigned Financial Aid Technician (contact information) for guidance.

 What is the Outreach Plan?